jamesHargreaves12/Semtex/README.md

 Remove the Git friction that is discouraging you from making improvements to your C# codebase.

-Semtex aims to simplify the code review process for C# projects by intelligently categorizing your changes into those that affect runtime behavior and those that don't.
+Semtex aims to simplify the code review process for C# projects by intelligently categorizing your changes into those that affect runtime behavior and those that increase the maintainability of your codebase.
 This is achieved by leveraging the rich semantic information available in the C# language and compiler.

-## Aims
 - 🏎️ <b>Accelerate Code Reviews</b>: Make the review process quicker and more focused.
 - 🛠️ <b>Enables Incremental Improvements</b>: Make continual improvements without burdening your code reviewers.
 - 📉 <b>Minimize Risk</b>: Lower the chances of introducing unexpected errors into your production systems.